 - the applicant has lived in the Netherlands for only part of the previous year;

 - the applicant does not live in the Netherlands and does not have a DigiD, but is required to file a tax return as a resident taxpayer.

-Knowing which form to complete for the Tax and Customs Administration goes a long way to understanding the Dutch taxation system:
+Knowing which form to complete for the Belastingdienst goes a long way to understanding the taxation system in the Netherlands:

 - P form: For people who are classified as residents for taxation purposes, but do not live in the Netherlands, who have received an ‘invitation to file a tax return’ and do not make use of the online tax return for resident taxpayers.

 - M form: For those who arrived in the Netherlands during the year and became a resident or for those who were resident and left the Netherlands during the year.

 - C form: For non-resident taxpayers, who have received an ‘invitation to file a tax return’ and do not make use of the online tax return for non-resident taxpayers.